apache/echarts-doc/en/tutorial/visual-map.md

 Data visualization is a procedure of mapping data into visual elements.
 This procedure can also be called visual coding, and visual elements can also be called visual tunnels.

-Every type of charts in Apache ECharts (incubating)<sup>TM</sup> has this built-in mapping procedure.
+Every type of charts in Apache ECharts<sup>TM</sup> has this built-in mapping procedure.
 For example, line charts map data into *lines*, bar charts map data into *length*.
 Some more complicated charts, like `graph`, `themeRiver`, and `treemap` have their own built-in mapping.

 Besides, ECharts provides [visualMap component](option.html#visualMap) for general visual mapping.
 Visual elements allowed in `visualMap` component are:<br>
 `symbol`, `symbolSize`<br>